Curovearth/Curovearth/README.md

 </p>

 And yeah MARS is just a made up word but looking forward for people interested in it.
 So feel free to hmu !!
-I just want to connect like minded people with each other.

 :star: Swarup Tripathy